thurn/violet/monsters.md

 - Turn to stone at range 30 feet, fortitude save negates

 ## Bat
+Can be Ranged?
+No

 ## Bear
+Can be Ranged?
+No

 ## Centaur
+Can be Ranged?
+Yes
 - Gallops out of the trees, thundering hooves echoing throughout the forest
 - Upper torso, arms, and head of a humanoid
 - Lower body of a large horse